Backpage: Backpage and adult advertising

-VVM took on the campaign and the flawed statistic in a cover story entitled, "Real Men Get Their Facts Straight," criticizing the videos' "frat boy humor" and exposing the issues with the underlying 100,000 to 300,000 statistic.
-Kutcher responded with a late night tweet storm, blasting VVM, writing that, "news outlets that who have financial interest in trafficking may have interest in applying bias to facts to secure their revenue."
-VVM replied with tweets stating that "mythical sex slave numbers matter: activists use them to target legal adult freedoms."

-Outrage directed at VVM was building.
-In October 2011, in a full page ad in The New York Times, 36 clergymen demanded that VVM and Backpage remove the latter's adult classifieds section, citing reports of adult ads connected to underage prostitution, stating, "Even if one minor is sold for sex, it is one too many."
+In October 2011, in a full-page ad in The New York Times, 36 clergymen demanded that VVM and Backpage remove the latter's adult classifieds section, citing reports of adult ads connected to underage prostitution, stating, "Even if one minor is sold for sex, it is one too many."
 In a response to the ad, VVM asserted that it had "extensive working relationships with law enforcement from FBI to the local police", and claiming it had "spent millions of dollars and dedicated countless resources to protecting children from those who would misuse an adult site".

-According to both Reason and WIRED, the cooperation between law enforcement and Backpage was genuine, with Backpage receiving praise from various police agencies for its help in finding trafficked persons and convicting their exploiters.
+According to both Reason and WIRED, law enforcement and Backpage frequently cooperated, with Backpage receiving praise from various police agencies for its help in finding trafficked persons and convicting their exploiters.
 In May 2011, the FBI awarded a certificate of recognition to Ferrer, then VP of Backpage, "for your outstanding cooperation and assistance in connection with an investigation of great importance."

-In November 2011, the Coalition Against Trafficking in Women organized a demonstration outside of The Village Voice's offices in New York City, with 50 persons chanting slogans and waving signs in protest against "Backpage.com's facilitation of sex trafficking."
+In November 2011, the Coalition Against Trafficking in Women organized a demonstration outside of The Village Voice's offices in New York City, with some people chanting slogans and waving signs in protest against "Backpage.com's facilitation of sex trafficking."